 Issue: Difficulty providing quality service and handling assigned number of calls in a specified period of time.

-Proposed approach: Provide a forum for call centre workers to share successful strategies (e.g. script manipulation, effective use of forms).
+Proposed Approach: Provide a forum for call centre workers to share successful strategies (e.g. scripts they’ve used and adjusted for successful outcomes, effective use of forms, etc.).
 If a minimum quantity of calls is the desired outcome, consider an option to re-direct callers who cannot be handled in the average time allotted.
 This could involve a different quota system for workers who handle more complex calls.

 Issue: Conflict caused by the need for an employee to suppress feelings when responding to certain callers.
 This is often referred to as emotional dissonance.

 - Where possible, provide call centre workers with a reasonable degree of flexibility in difficult situations.
 Provide training to teach workers how to defuse situations where a caller is emotional and provide them with guidelines of what to do when a caller is being abusive.

 - Holding regular team meetings where employees are encouraged to share the types of calls that are most challenging and the approaches that lead to success can be both a productive and supportive use of time.

 - Some organizations have "silent" communication signals that allow employees to share victories or challenges through hand movements to other employees.
 This does not slow down or interrupt the flow of work, but encourages communication throughout the day.

 Issue: Physical workspace and equipment that must be used by different workers may be unhygienic, uncomfortable, and not ergonomically correct.